-Although drug abuse is thought of to be young person’s problem, prescription drug abuse among the elderly is becoming more common, primarily because older adults take more prescription medications than any other age group.
+Although drug abuse is thought of to be a young person’s problem, prescription drug abuse among the elderly is becoming more common, primarily because older adults take more prescription medications than any other age group.

 13 % of the US population is 65 years or older, but that age group consumes more than a third of all prescription drugs.

-Older adults can also “accidentally” abuse prescription drugs far easier than individuals in other age groups, because they typically take several medicines every day.
+Older adults can also “accidentally” abuse prescription drugs far easier than individuals in other age groups because they typically take several medicines every day.
 More medicine equals more chances for a mistake.